 - WRAP (Waste & Resources Action Programme)

-This scheme is open to PhD students funded by the Research Councils of UK Research and Innovation (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and STFC).
-Internships will take place during 2019 and students must be able to start their internship before the end of their funded period of study.
+This scheme is open to doctoral students funded by the Research Councils of UK Research and Innovation (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and STFC).
+Internships will take place during 2020 and students must be able to start their internship before the end of their funded period of study.

 How to apply

 Applicants should complete the online application form.
-Applicants must also upload three documents as part of their application:
+Applicants must also upload two documents as part of their application: